aztechead/edge-terrarium/README.md

 - `custom-client` can reach `logthon` at `http://logthon:5000`
 - `service-sink` can reach `logthon` at `http://logthon:5000`
-- You can reach Kong at `https://localhost:8443`
+- You can reach NGINX at `https://localhost:8443`

 This is **service discovery** - containers find each other by name, not IP address.